WHAT IS TRAIL RUNNING?

 HOW MUCH IS THE DEPOSIT FOR HOLIDAYS?

-For multi-day events we take a deposit of 30% of the total trip cost or a minimum of £100 (whichever is greater).
+For multi-day events we take a deposit which is a minimum of 30% of the total trip cost or a minimum of £100 (whichever is greater).
 This deposit is non-refundable, unless we have to cancel the trip, in which case you will be entitled to receive a refund or make an alternative booking (please see Terms & Conditions).
-The balance will be due 42 days (6 weeks) prior to the holiday start date.
+The balance will be due 6 weeks prior to the holiday start date or 10 weeks in the case of Tour du Mont Blanc trips.
 Your funds made available to Run the Wild Limited through your booking on multi-day Alps trips are protected by a trust account which is in accordance with the The Package Travel and Linked Travel Arrangements Regulations 2018.
 This is not relevant to trips less than 24 hours in length.
 All trip payments are placed into this account and will remain until the trip is complete.
 In the event of financial failure before your departure, all monies paid, excluding insurance premiums, will be refunded to you.

 DO YOU CATER FOR DIETARY REQUIREMENTS?